cedricbonhomme/cedricbonhomme.org/content/about.md

 Look for new ideas, techniques, skills, new places.
 It's more work but rewarding.

 Hard effort is good for the body.
 Discomfort makes you stronger.
 Comfort makes you age faster.
-I really started doing more sport when I was 32.
-I quickly felt stronger than at the age of 20.
+I really started doing more sport when I was 32 and I quickly felt stronger than at the age of 20.

 Reading books is good for you.
 Big companies do not forget to remind us to finish a movie, watch a video, read Twitter.
 Who remind you to read books ?
 Thanks to books you will keep the brain of a child.
 If you are constantly learning, you do not age.